(Illustration by Bea Vaquero)

 Join the Pitt Global Hub for a special panel discussion in honor of International Womxn's Day 2021.
 Our panelists will speak about the topic of "justice" in the current socio-political climate, covering issues such as the COVID-19 pandemic, anti-Blackness, fascism, socio-political unrest, and more from an intersectional feminist perspective.
 Panelists will speak from their personal experiences in addition to their research expertise in regions around the world.

-Anna Carasthatis, PhD, Co-director of the Feminist Autonomous Centre for Research
+Anna Carastathis, PhD, Co-director of the Feminist Autonomous Centre for Research

 Jessi Hanson-DeFusco, PhD, Adjunct Professor & Visiting Scholar, GSPIA, University of Pittsburgh